-For information on positioning receivers, see Configuring 2.4GHz Receivers on page 48.
+For information on positioning receivers, see Configuring 2.4GHz Receivers (discontinued) on page 56.

-Chapter 6: Configuring Timing
+Configuring Timing

 Sensors use timing signals to record the precise time at which they detect a UWB pulse from a tag and then generate TDOAs that are used for identifying the tag location.